lukasgeiter/mkdocs-awesome-pages-plugin/README.md

 ### Set Directory Title

-Create a YAML file named `.pages` in a directory and set the `title` to override the title of that directory in the navigation:
+Create a file named `.pages` in a directory and set the `title` to override the title of that directory in the navigation:

 ```yaml
 title: Page Title